• Home

 If you’re traveling out of state, it’s a good idea to look up your nearest urgent care center.
 Urgent care centers hold medical technology like X-Rays, hematology equipment, hyfrecators, and IVs.
 This means you can get the care you need, even if you’re away from home.

 If your emergency goes beyond the capabilities of an urgent care provider, you should visit the ER instead.
-You can search online for hospitals before you travel and can utilize hospital finders online that will point you towards the closest hospital and ER services.
+You can search online for hospitals before you travel and can utilize hospital finders online that will point you toward the closest hospital and ER services.

 Organize Medication